murilopolese/murilopolese/content/blog/2020-12-14-a-new-player-has-entered-the-room.md

 ---
 title: "A new player has entered the room"
 cover: "/t2tileupdate.png"
-description: "\"Everybody talks about how internet allows you to find your audience no matter what it is, but it's not just a flood, it doesn't have to go viral to have each person that finds it feel really happy.\""
+description: "\"It's not just a flood, it doesn't have to go viral to have each person that finds it feel really happy.\""
 path: "/blog/2020-12-a-new-player-has-entered-the-room"
 ---